jmert/matlab/gripes.md

 plot([0 1], [0 1], S.color)        % Errors!
 ```

+# REPL
+The **R**ead, **E**xecute, **P**rint **L**oop

+- Proper functions cannot be created at the REPL.
+Instead, you **must** create
+a file somewhere in the PATH to have anything that encapsulates more than a
+single expression.

+- The command history is line based, not statement based — multiline statements
+are broken up and must be retrieved from the history one at a time.

+- The REPL doesn't understand bracketed pasting (e.g. [bracketed-paste][]).
+If there's a syntax anywhere within a block of pasted code, execution does not
+stop but instead continues despite what may be guaranteed to be a continuing
+slew of further errors.
+(The "work-around" is to manually type `if true` before
+pasting and ending the `if`-block.)

+- Matlab doesn't know how to filter out it's own prompt, so you cannot simply
+copy-paste previous commands back into the REPL; the `>>` prefix must be manually
+removed from every line.

+- In recent versions of Matlab, the debug REPL will nest itself in an unclear
+number of debug levels if any error occurs (while `dbstop if true`).
+This is
+*not* reflected in the stack trace, so quitting to a specific state may involve
+a sequence of `dbquit` and `dbstack` calls to see when you've finally reached
+the desired state.
+(This is especially problematic given the bracketed paste
+issue...)

 # Functions

 - Anonymous functions are limited to being single expressions.
 This motivates